bonirot/gif-expert-app/README.md

 ![GifExpertApp](./public/gifexp%20screenshot.png)

-This is an amazing app to find some of the most awesome gifs!
+This is an amazing app to find some of the most awesome gifs using GIPHY API!

 ## Tools